oltdaniel/zig-wasm-example/README.md

 # Zig WASM Example

+> [!IMPORTANT]
+> This project has been re-written as an actual library and can be found at [oltdaniel/zig-js-interplay](https://github.com/oltdaniel/zig-js-interplay).
+This repo will probably be archived in the future.

 This repo is playing with Zig and WASM to see how easy or hard it is passing values between them, without an ready-to-go generator like in `wasm-pack` for Rust.

 ## Example